top of page

 X-Men: Evolution Season 3

 They have finally found their footing.
 The one-two punch of Rogue's overloading powers and the first appearance of X-23 really kicks things into high gear.
-The graduation and Apocalypse cliffhanger has me very intrigued going into the final season.
+Then the big graduation and the Apocalypse cliffhanger has me pretty intrigued going into the final season.

 Premiere: Sep 14, 2002